Skip to content

 λm=λ0εr=cfεr\lambda_m = \frac{\lambda_0}{\sqrt{\varepsilon_r}} = \frac{c}{f \sqrt{\varepsilon_r}}

-This is the wavelength that matters for your PCB traces, your substrate-integrated waveguides, and your patch antenna dimensions.
-Forgetting the εr\sqrt{\varepsilon_r} factor is one of the most common mistakes in RF layout — and it can shift your design's center frequency by 50% or more.
+This is the wavelength that actually matters for your PCB traces, your substrate-integrated waveguides, and your patch antenna dimensions.
+Forgetting the εr\sqrt{\varepsilon_r} factor is one of the most common mistakes in RF layout — I've seen it shift a design's center frequency by 50% or more.
+You do the math in free space, fab the board, and suddenly your 2.4 GHz design is resonating at 1.6 GHz.
+Not a fun discovery.

 Practical Outputs: Half-Wave, Quarter-Wave, and Wavenumber

-The calculator also provides the derived quantities you'll reach for constantly:
+The calculator also provides the derived quantities you'll reach for constantly during design work:

-Having all of these at your fingertips — in the correct medium — saves real time during design reviews and back-of-the-envelope sanity checks.
+Having all of these at your fingertips — calculated in the correct medium — saves real time during design reviews and back-of-the-envelope sanity checks.
+You're not hunting for a calculator or second-guessing your unit conversions.

 Worked Example: 5 GHz WiFi Patch Antenna on FR4